yassirnajmaoui/runcsv/README.md

 ## User interface

-This was designed as the engine for a spreadsheet software in development here
+This was designed as the engine for a spreadsheet software currently in development